axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

       ``visible``: visibility of a column.
 The default value is "true".
       Set to "false" to hide the column.

+      ``quickSearch``: Apply search condition for the column when using the quick search feature.
+The default value is "false".
+      Set to "true" to apply search condition for the column.

    -  ``headers``: multilingual header of the column.

 Custom Columns